 There is no gear overlap; it’s sealed for all-terrain riding yet controlled by a simple twist-shift mounted on the bike’s center.
 The WTB 650B Road Plus platform enables the 600 to mimic the ride of a traditional road bike but stands up to gravel and hard-packed trails, too.

 Read more: Best Belt-Drive Bikes

-Small details like 360-degree reflective decals plus a carbon fiber seat post, integrated, hub-powered dynamo front and rear lighting with USB charging capabilities puts this bike in a class all it’s own.
+Small details like 360-degree reflective decals, a carbon fiber seat post, and integrated, hub-powered dynamo front and rear lighting with USB charging capabilities put this bike in a class all its own.

-Expect to spend 5 times as much as you would for the Sirrus 4.0, but Porsche’s involvement with this bike’s design and handing could easily mediate momentary pain when handing over your plastic.
+Expect to spend 5 times as much as you would for the Sirrus 4.0, but Porsche’s involvement with this bike’s design and handling could efficiently mediate momentary pain when handing over your plastic.

 -Comfort and Durability-

-- Simple and durable stainless-steel frame with timeless design
+- Simple and durable stainless-steel frame with a timeless design

 - Tektro M280 mechanical disc brakes

 Well-reviewed and more affordable than the Priority 600, this ride flies off retailer shelves, so finding one could be your first big 2021 challenge.
 Are you looking for a niche bike?

 Featuring a frameset built for speed and strength – plus big 700c x 32mm WTB Slick Comp tires – understand that this isn’t the quasi-adventure bike other commuter models brag about.
 Crafted of lightweight 4130 Chromoly steel that is stronger than aluminum, road vibration is minimized, even if you travel rough roads to and from work.